 Stroud’s population peaked at 3,148 in 1980, and though the population has fallen since to about 2,700 people today, Stroud is currently enjoying increased economic activity in the oil and gas sectors and is home to Service King, a manufacturer of oilfield workover rigs.
 Renewed interest in Route 66, and Stroud’s strategic location as the center point between Oklahoma City and Tulsa, also contribute to the town’s success.

 While in Stroud, you can also see the Skyliner Motel at 717 N Main Street (Route 66) as well as a number of historical buildings including the Graham Hotel at Main and 2nd Avenue, the Hotel Lincoln at 232 Main, the James W. Stroud House at 110 East 2nd Avenue, and the Joseph Carpenter House, which is the oldest and best-preserved prairie style house in Stroud at 204 W 6th Street.

 The headquarters of the Sac & Fox Indian Nation are located in Stroud.
 The tribe provides an annual summer pow-wow.
 In addition, the City of Stroud promotes a number of annual events such as the Route 66 Wine and Food Festival, and more.

 Nearby, Stroud Lake offers camping, boat ramps, swimming and riding trails.
 Stroud Lake is three miles north of Stroud on Highway 99, then three miles east on the Lake Road.

-Next you’ll head on down ole’ Route 66 to the southwest to visit the small town of Davenport, Oklahoma.
+Route 66 continues just about seven miles to the southwest to the small town of Davenport, Oklahoma.